purplesyringa/orangetl/README.md

 - Rust-style macros are not supported.
 - `macroexp` methods are not supported (except `where`), and unscoped `macroexp`s are replaced with `function`s.

+`orangetl` is not a replacement for `tl`, since it doesn't perform any validation, so it's unsuitable for development.
+In addition, the transpiler may throw errors on syntactically invalid code.

 ## Install

 ```shell